Juangr4/dotdev/README.md

 # Dotfiles Configuration

 This repository contains my personal dotfiles configuration.
 It uses ansible to manage the configuration of my personal machines.
-At the moment, it only supports Fedora and Ubuntu distributions.
+At the moment, It has fully support to Fedora.
+Don't expect it to be updated frequently, as I use it only on my personal machines.

 ## Installation